HariniKK863/PetHaven/README.md

 ---

 ## Success Metrics

-- All user roles can successfully perform their assigned use cases
+- **User Role Coverage:** 100% of defined user roles (General User, Pet Owner, Shelter, Veterinarian, Administrator) can successfully authenticate and access only their permitted features.
-- Adoption, medical, and lost/found workflows function without conflict
-- Accurate and secure storage of pet and user data
-- Verified shelters and veterinarians improve trust and accountability
-- System operates reliably under normal usage conditions
+- **Adoption Workflow Accuracy:** At least **95% of adoption requests** progress through submission, review, and approval or rejection stages without workflow errors or incorrect status updates.
+- **Reporting and Medical Record Consistency:** **100% of lost, found, injured, and medical records** are correctly created, stored, and retrievable without data loss or duplication during normal system usage.
+- **Data Integrity:** **Zero critical data inconsistencies** are observed between user profiles, pet records, adoption records, and medical records during testing scenarios.
+- **System Reliability:** The system remains operational for **at least 99% of normal usage time** during local testing, with no crashes during core workflows.
+- **Verification Effectiveness:** **100% of shelters and veterinarians** are verified by an administrator before being allowed to list pets, approve adoptions, or create medical records.

 ---